-Over 20 years have elapsed since any attempts have been made to identify locations of wading bird colonies throughout the state.
-Colonies are not necessarily permanent in location, size, or species composition, and thus current status of these colonies is unknown.
-Starting this year, 2015, the nongame program will be conducting statewide surveys of historic and known wading bird colonies, as well as searching for new colonies.
-Surveys will include aerial and ground surveys, solicited reports from DCNR personnel, as well as reports from bird watchers across the state.
+Because wading bird colonies are not necessarily permanent in location, size, or species composition, the current status of these colonies is unknown.
+More than 20 years passed with no attempt to identify locations of wading bird colonies throughout Alabama.
+The Wildlife and Freshwater Fisheries nongame program began conducting statewide surveys in 2015 of historic and known wading bird colonies, as well as searching for new colonies.
+Surveys include aerial and ground surveys, solicited reports from DCNR personnel, as well as reports from bird-watchers across the state.
 Once colonies are located, they will be monitored annually to assess population trends of wading bird species in the state.

-If you know of any historic or current wading bird rookeries and would like to help with this project, email your information to the project leader, Carrie Threadgill, or call (334)242-3469.
+If you know of any historic or current wading bird rookeries and would like to help with this project, email your information to the project leader, Mercedes Bartkovich, or call (334)242-3469.